mendersoftware/mender-docs/05.System-updates-Yocto-Project/03.Build-for-demo/docs.md

 [meta-mender-community](https://github.com/mendersoftware/meta-mender-community?target=_blank) is a set of layers containing board-specific settings for Mender integration.

 !!!
-For general information about getting started with Yocto Project, it is recommended to read the [Yocto Project Quick Start tutorial](http://www.yoctoproject.org/docs/2.4/yocto-project-qs/yocto-project-qs.html?target=_blank).
+For general information about getting started with Yocto Project, it is recommended to read the [Yocto Project Quick Build tutorial](https://www.yoctoproject.org/docs/3.1.1/brief-yoctoprojectqs/brief-yoctoprojectqs.html?target=_blank).

 ## Prerequisites